ANALYTICS SOLUTIONS2025-12-31

 How Customer Lifetime Value (CLV) is Important for Your Business

-Getting to know your customer lifetime value is key to understanding and knowing what your business needs.
-The more you know about it, the better you’ll be able to plan for growth.
+Understanding your customer lifetime value is key to understanding your business needs.
+The more you know about it, the better you'll be able to plan for growth.

-As early in your business as possible, start by defining and measuring this value.
+As early as possible in your business, define and measure this value.

-CLV, sometimes referred to as lifetime value (LTV), can be described in one sentence as the total amount of money a customer would spend with your business in one year if they were to continue buying from you on an ongoing basis.
+CLV, sometimes referred to as lifetime value (LTV), is the total amount a customer would spend with your business in one year if they continued buying from you.

-The total worth of a customer to a business over the course of their relationship is known as customer lifetime value.
+The total value a customer brings to a business over the course of their relationship is known as customer lifetime value.

 This value is not to be confused with Net Promoter Score (NPS) or CSAT, which measure customer loyalty and satisfaction, respectively.

-Debates around CLV often revolve around the Pareto Principle: 20% of your customers represent 80% of your sales.
+Debates around CLV often center on the Pareto Principle: 20% of your customers account for 80% of your sales.

-Since CLV is a metric that helps businesses measure the financial value of their customers, it can be used to help businesses make decisions about how to allocate their resources.
+Since CLV measures the financial value of customers, it can help businesses allocate resources.

 There are two ways to look at CLV: the historic method and the predictive method.
-The historic method looks at past data to judge how valuable a customer is.
+The landmark method uses past data to assess a customer's value.

-The predictive method goes one step ahead – it tries to predict the future value of a customer’s purchases.
+The predictive method goes one step further – it tries to predict the future value of a customer's purchases.

-There are various models based on many formulae to calculate CLV.
+There are various models, based on multiple formulae, to calculate CLV.
 If you want to get into those details, read our posts on how to calculate CLV.

 While on the face of it, calculating CLV seems very simple: